mathigon/textbooks/euclidean-geometry/content.md

 beach, and drawing different shapes in the sand: using long planks as straight-edge and pieces of string as compass.

-Even though these tools look very primitive, you can actually draw a great number of shapes with them.
-This became almost like a puzzle game for
-mathematicians: tying to find ways to “construct” different geometric shapes using just a straight-edge and compass.
+Even though these tools look very primitive, you can draw a great number of shapes with them.
+This became almost like a puzzle game for mathematicians: tying to find ways to “construct” different geometric shapes using just a straight-edge and compass.

 ::: column(width=340)

     x-media(src="images/archimedes.jpg" width=340 height=265)

 {.caption} The Greek Mathematician [Archimedes](bio:archimedes) was studying